tomjoht/simplifying-complexity/_docs/discoverability-through-metadata.md

 Or if Alexa is integrated into other objects, such as your [bathroom mirror](https://www.pocket-lint.com/gadgets/news/amazon/143230-this-alexa-enabled-mirror-lets-you-control-your-bathroom-by-voice), [your car](http://www.businessinsider.com/using-amazon-echo-dot-in-a-car-2017-7), your [home security system](https://www.theverge.com/circuitbreaker/2017/10/25/16535002/amazon-cloud-cam-camera-alexa-key-in-home-delivery), Alexa can return information in similar ways.

 {: .note}
 Are you interested in working for Amazon as a technical writer to document Alexa?
 If so, check out the listings on [Amazon Jobs](https://www.amazon.jobs).
 See [Technical Writer, Amazon Alexa Automotive](https://www.amazon.jobs/en/jobs/604467/technical-writer-amazon-alexa-automotive) and [Sr. Programming Writer, Alexa Skills](https://www.amazon.jobs/en/jobs/582759/sr-programming-writer-alexa-skills).
 The locations are either Seattle or Sunnyvale.
-I like recommending qualified people, so [contact me](/contactme.html) if you're interested, qualified, and want me to refer you.
+I like recommending qualified people, so [contact me](/contactme.html) if you're interested, experienced, and want me to refer you.

 We're in the early days of AI, but there's no reason to think the direction towards AI will change.
-Especially as more inanimate objects come online through the Internet of things, voice interactions will be the norm.
-When you walk by your [thermostat](https://www.amazon.com/works-with-alexa-%7C-thermostats/b?node=13575749011) and say "I'm cold, can you turn up the heat a bit?" -- what should the object respond?
-When you turn on your [TV](https://www.amazon.com/gp/help/customer/display.html?nodeId=202145710) and say, "What new shows are available?" -- how should the object respond?
-When you walk by a historical site and see a landmark and ask "What was here 100 years ago?" -- how should the object respond?
+Especially as more inanimate objects come online through the Internet of things, voice interactions will be the norm with these objects (especially if the objects lack screens).
+When you walk by your [thermostat](https://www.amazon.com/works-with-alexa-%7C-thermostats/b?node=13575749011) and say "I'm cold, can you turn up the heat a bit?" &mdash; what should the object respond?
+When you turn on your [TV](https://www.amazon.com/gp/help/customer/display.html?nodeId=202145710) and say, "What new shows are available?" &mdash; how should the object respond?
+When you walk by a historical site and see a landmark and ask "What was here 100 years ago?" &mdash; how should the object respond?

 For the AI-powered object to return a response, information needs to be chunked and tagged, ready to be identified and returned at will based on the context the user presents.